Common reasons for making a video of a class include

 - Building a teaching portfolio

-An instructor of record may arrange for a videographer from the OIT to record a daytime class at no charge.
-Use this as an opportunity for self-examination, a way to document student presentations, or an addition to your teaching portfolio.
+An instructor of record may arrange for a videographer from ND Studios to record a scheduled session of a daytime academic class at no charge.
+Use this for self-examination or to document student presentations.

 At Notre Dame